 2026 UK Rail Fare Changes: Freeze, Increases & What You Pay Now

 England's regulated rail fares are frozen until March 2027 - the first freeze in 30 years.
-TfL fares went up 5.8%.
+TfL raised pay-as-you-go singles but froze caps and Travelcards.
 Here is the full picture.

 What's Frozen vs What's Not